 External beam radiotherapy (RT), nuclear physics (NP), high energy physics (HEP), and a number of industrial/commercial applications all have a need for next-generation radiation detectors for ionizing particles and photons.
 In particular, both FLASH-RT and NP require improved particle and photon beam monitors with faster response time, wider dynamic range, higher particle/beam transmissivity, better spatial resolution and higher radiation damage resistance among other desired improvements.
-For the U.S. Department of Energy (DOE-NP) and the National Cancer Institute (NIH-NCI), the need for next-generation radiation beam monitors is compelling, especially for FLASH-RT where ionization chambers cannot respond fast enough and the UFT beam monitor would be an enabling technology.
+For the U.S. Department of Energy (DOE-NP) and the National Cancer Institute (NIH-NCI), the need for next-generation radiation beam monitors is compelling, especially for FLASH-RT where large-area ionization chambers cannot respond fast enough (with 2D high-resolution beam images) and therefore the UFT beam monitor would be an enabling technology.
 At DOE national laboratories such as the Facility for Rare Isotope Beams (FRIB), the UFT beam monitor can provide beam tuning capability not possible with conventional beam monitoring technology.

 The UFT (ultra-fast transmissive) beam detector technology invented by Integrated Sensors (I-S) for real-time beam monitoring constitutes an extremely versatile detection system that can monitor any type of ionizing radiation, from single particles to high intensity beams, in air or in vacuum.
 Results show order-of-magnitude advantages over ionization chambers for position resolution, readout time and beam hardening.
 UFT-beam monitors are also being developed for precision position (≤ 0.01 mm) and time-of-flight (≤ 50 ps) measurements in heavy-ion and rare isotope or exotic particle beam accelerators from Be-7 (+4 charge) to U-238 (+92 charge) nuclei.
 The largest potential market is for FLASH-RT for particle and photon beam monitoring and patient quality assurance.
 All UFT beam monitors include an internal self-calibration system that can automatically perform a complete self-calibration in vivo, in approximately 1 minute or less, as frequently as desired.